20 Best Jazz Albums for Beginners: Where to Start

 If you’d like to dive deeper into the history of the music, our guide to 50 of the Best Jazz Albums of All Time explores many of the recordings that shaped jazz across the twentieth century.

-For beginners, though, the most important step is simply to listen widely — and see which sounds draw you in.
+For newcomers, though, the most important step is simply to listen widely — and see which sounds draw you in.
+Our guide to 15 classic jazz songs for beginners might help!

 Like what you hear?
 Let us know your favourites in the comments section below!